 James Boswell has spent nearly 30 years working at the intersection of business, law, and government.
 His public-sector employment includes the Office of General Counsel of the US Department of Health and Human Services, and in the private sector he has been employed in various capacities including Chief Legal Officer.

 He has taught Business Law and related courses since 1991 at various institutions including Rollins College, and for several years taught a popular History course for William & Mary’s Christopher Wren Association.
+At William & Mary, James teaches courses including Business Law, Critical Legal Issues, and Ethical Accountability, and is a Section Leader for the Leadership for the 21st Century course in the Online MBA program.

 Areas of Expertise